Wasiu-Akindoyin/Wasiu-Akindoyin/README.md

 - 👋 Hi, I’m @Wasiu-Akindoyin
 - 👀 I’m interested in ...
 Web 3.0
 - 🌱 I’m currently learning ...
-C and other low programming languages
+C and other low level programming languages
 - 💞️ I’m looking to collaborate on ...
 Web 3.0 Projects
 - 📫 How to reach me ... @AkindoyinWasiu